-So you've searched all your favorite retailers and cannot find that "perfect" peice ofartwork.
+Have you've searched all your favorite retailers and cannot find that "perfect" peice ofartwork?
+Maybe you want to have a painting as memorial for a beloved pet or maybe a wall mural for you home or business.
 What to do?
 Believe or not, having an artist create acommissionedmasterpiece to your specifications is more common than you think (and not too difficult either.)

 We're going to give you a few things to ponder when beginning the "planning stage" of your unique vision.
 These tips will help collectors understand materials, pricing and more importantly how to communicate what you're really hoping for from your designated artist.